6 Best Smart Doorbells for Your Home

 Eufy’s Video Doorbell ($160) runs exclusively on your local network and uses local storage.
 That means you won’t need a subscription for full functionality and your data is never uploaded to the internet.

 This smart doorbell also offers a competitive lineup of features, such as standout 2560×1920 resolution (4:3 ratio like Nest Hello), two-way audio, configurable detection zones, AI human-detection for less motion alert noise and some fun ringtone options.
 This doorbell requires low-voltage wiring for installation.
-Voice control and video display integrations are available with Google Assistant and Alexa.

 Best for Neighborhood Networking